jim108dev/purescript-payload-realworld-example/APPROACH.md

 1. PureScript Payload:
    1. The `Failure` type did not fit for CORS, because it requires a custom header with every request.
    1. Payload does not output validation errors.
 In order to see them, Payload was patched.
 (Compare <https://github.com/hoodunit/purescript-payload/compare/master...jim108dev:master>)
    1. Payload did not support post requests with an empty body.
-This was also be patched.
+This was also patched.
 1. Validation:
    1. [purescript-simple-json](https://github.com/justinwoo/purescript-simple-json) is used for JSON encoding/decoding because it doesn't require to specify the order of fields.
 Because the error field is dynamic the error structure is rendered with simple string concatenation (see [src/Server/Shared/Api/Main.purs](./src/Server/Shared/Api/Main.purs)).
 This could be improved.
    1. Strings are represented by: